top of page

 The Real Cost of Holding It All Together

 That threshold you're waiting for?
 That moment when it gets "bad enough"?
 It's a moving target.
-And it will keep moving until you give yourself permission to stop measuring your pain against your productivity.
+It will keep moving until you give yourself permission to stop measuring your pain against your productivity.

 What Actually Helps (And Why It's Not What You Think)